omarqanalyst/Stock_ETF_Streamlit_App/README.md

 # Pinterest ETF Analysis Dashboard

-This project provides a comprehensive dashboard for analyzing Pinterest's stock performance against its peers using the SOCL ETF as a benchmark.
-Built with Streamlit, it features data loading, preprocessing, and visualization capabilities.
-Key functionalities include comparative analysis, correlation analysis, volatility forecasting, and key metrics overview.
-The dashboard leverages AWS services for data storage and processing, including S3, AWS Glue, and AWS Athena.
+This project is a Streamlit dashboard that analyzes Pinterest’s stock performance relative to its peers, using the SOCL ETF as a benchmark.

+## Key Features

+- **Comparative analysis**: See how Pinterest stacks up against other social media stocks.
+- **Correlation analysis**: Explore relationships between stock movements.
+- **Volatility forecasting**: Anticipate potential price swings.
+- **Key metrics overview**: Get a snapshot of financial and performance indicators.

+## Tech Stack

+- **Frontend**: Built with Streamlit for quick development and interactive visuals.
+- **Data pipeline**:
+  - Data stored in **AWS S3**
+  - Processed using **AWS Glue**
+  - Queried via **AWS Athena**

+## Why It Matters

+This project demonstrates how to integrate multiple technologies into a single, user-friendly dashboard.

 ## Installation